dnndev/xmp-docs/form-controls/ajax-link.md

+---
+id: form-ajax-link
+title: AjaxLink
+category: Buttons
+context: form
+summary: >-
+  The AjaxLink tag renders as a hyperlink at run-time that, when clicked, will dynamically insert HTML returned from a URL into an element on the page - without a postback.
+keywords:
+  - ajax
+  - link
+  - form
+---
 # `<AjaxLink>`

 The AjaxLink tag renders as a hyperlink at run-time that, when clicked, will dynamically insert HTML returned from a URL into an element on the page - without a postback.
 This is a jQuery based control.
 It requires jQuery be included in the page and that Javascript be enabled in the end-user's browser.